 Preparation of BCYE Agar

-- Take 20 grams in 500 ml of distilled water.
+- Suspend 20 grams of BCYE Agar in 500 ml of distilled water.
 Ensure that the medium is evenly dispersed in the water.

 Result Interpretation on BCYE Agar